alea-institute/kl3m-tokenizers/README.md

 4. The KL3M tokenizers include a large number of controlled tokens related to legal citations and financial abbreviations.
 5. The KL3M tokenizers include support for a variety of tasks including causal (generative) and masked (embedding) tasks.

-We also build "character" tokenizers that are designed to be used for low-level tasks like spelling correction or OCR correction.
+We also build specialized tokenizers for different use cases:

+1. **Character tokenizers**: Designed for low-level tasks like spelling correction or OCR correction.
+2. **Pretokenized tokenizers (KL3M-005)**: Using advanced pretokenizers for multi-word tokens:
+   * **RandomWhitespaceSplit**: Randomly splits text at whitespace with a configurable probability, allowing the model to learn word combinations.
+   * **RandomChunkSplit**: Randomly splits text into chunks of configurable length, creating tokens that cross word boundaries.

+These pretokenizers help address common tokenization issues like the "token healing" problem and allow more efficient encoding of common multi-word expressions.

 ## Roadmap